sys4/tlsrpt-reporter/docker/MULTI_COLLECTOR_REPORTING.md

-# running multiple collector and on reporter
+# running multiple collector and one central reporter

 Larger organization may want to collect TLSRPT data on many MTA hosts and collect these data on a centralized reporting instance.